zainkhalid08/reminders/readme.md

 *about post
 	*adding a meaning of difficult words as a title eg. <span title="diminish the worth or value of (a quality or achievement).
 From Oxford">detracts</span>
-	*to highlight the text blue... where imp for posts *roles
+	*to highlight the text blue... where imp for posts *play the video of on time click from that time on youtube vieo *roles
 *views count for a post.
 *tags description on admin, to show description on hover